 Developing Applications covers the following subjects:

-- Adding Inventory discusses item categories, creating listings, describing items, custom item specifics, description templates, multi-variation listings, compatible parts, specialty areas (classified ads, real estate, digital downloads, event tickets and Want It Now posts), PayPal, special payment processes, and shipping.
+- Adding Inventory discusses item categories, creating listings, describing items, custom item specifics, description templates, multi-variation listings, compatible parts, specialty areas (classified ads, real estate, and event tickets), PayPal, and shipping.

 - Managing Inventory discusses revising listings, relisting ended listings, conducting a sale, ending listings, tracking listing changes, tracking bidders, and using Selling Manager.

-- Managing Sales and Orders discusses processing checkouts, completing the sale, second chance bidding, and feedback.
+- Managing Sales and Orders discusses processing orders, Second Chance Offers, and Feedback.

 - Handling Disputes and Refunds discusses common selling and buying issues, the eBay Buyer Protection Program, seller and buyer disputes, and the Resolution Case Management API.

 - Finding and Using Item Data discusses how to search for and retrieve item data.

 - Customer Relationship Management discusses communications between members (sellers and buyers), working with user information, and My eBay data.

 - Specialty and International Sites discusses eBay stores, eBay Motors, Half.com, and international differences between eBay sites (value-added tax, B2B selling in Europe and field differences).